bankofcanada/TutorialsEcon.jl/simple_RBC/main.md

 Based on the goods market equilibrium, consumption and capital must be growing at the same rate: ``g_c=g_k=g``.

-Thus, we can define stationary variables as:
+Thus, we can define stationary variables as
 ```math
 \begin{aligned}
     \hat{C}_t &= \frac{C_t}{(1+g)^t} \\